The Impact of Individual Behaviours During Organisational Change

 Resistance to change is a common phenomenon experienced in organisations undergoing transitions.
 Employees may resist change due to fear of the unknown, concerns about job security, or simply a reluctance to step out of their comfort zones.
 Recognising and addressing resistance is crucial for overcoming obstacles during change.
 By fostering open communication, addressing concerns, and involving employees in the change process, organisations can mitigate resistance and facilitate smoother transitions.

-Resistance becomes a problem when it gets organised.
-This especially needs to be monitored in businesses that have union representation.
-Peak bodies are influential stakeholder groups with information needs that should be engaged by specialist resources from a team such as Workplace Relations.
-Working in consultation with Peak bodies can be a very powerful way to monitor general employee attitudes and receptiveness to change.
-This often results in productive two-way feedback where early concerns are flagged and can be addressed through information share and consultation.
+Resistance becomes a significant problem when it is organised or collective.
+This requires careful monitoring, especially in unionised workplaces.
+Peak bodies are influential stakeholder groups with specific information needs and should be engaged by specialist teams, such as Workplace Relations.
+Consulting with these bodies is a powerful way to monitor general employee attitudes and receptiveness, often resulting in productive, two-way feedback where early concerns are flagged and addressed through information sharing and consultation.

 The Impact of Individual Behaviours During Organisational Change